OpenMS/OpenMS-docs/docs/tutorials-and-quickstart-guides/openms-user-tutorial.md

 commands once it was successfully installed.

 Even though the basic capabilities for (interactive) plots in KNIME are valuable for initial data exploration, professional looking depiction of analysis results often relies on dedicated plotting libraries.
 The statistics language R supports the addition of a large variety of packages, including packages providing extensive plotting capabilities.
 This part of the workflow shows how to use R nodes in KNIME to visualize more advanced figures.
 Specifically, we make use of different plotting packages to realize heatmaps.
-- The used **RView (Table)** nodes combine the possibility to write R snippet code with visualization capabilities inside KNIME.
+- The used `RView (Table)` nodes combine the possibility to write R snippet code with visualization capabilities inside KNIME.
 Resulting images can be looked at in the output RView, or saved via the **Image Writer (Port)** node.
 - The heatmap nodes make use of the `gplots` libary, which is by default part of the R Windows binaries (for full KNIME version 3.1.1 or higher).
 We again use regular expressions to extract all measured intensity columns for plotting.
 For clarity, feature names are only shown in the heatmap after filtering by fold changes.

 #### Data preparation for reporting

-Following the identification, quantification, and statistical analysis our data is merged and formatted for reporting.
+Following the identification, quantification and statistical analysis our data is merged and formatted for reporting.
 First we want to discard our normalized and logarithmized intensity values in favor of the original ones.
-To this end we first remove the intensity columns (**Column Filter**) and add the original intensities back (**Joiner**).
+To this end we first remove the intensity columns (`Column Filter`) and add the original intensities back (**Joiner**).
 For that, we use an Inner Join 2 with the **Joiner** node.
-In the dialog of the node, we add two entries for the Joining Columns and for the first column, we pick `retention_time` from the top input (i.e. the **AccurateMassSearch** output) and `rt_cf` (the retention time of the consensus features) for the bottom input (the result from the quantification).
+In the dialog of the node, we add two entries for the Joining Columns and for the first column we pick `retention_time` from the top input (i.e. the **AccurateMassSearch** output) and `rt_cf` (the retention time of the consensus features) for the bottom input (the result from the quantification).
 For the second column you should choose `exp_mass_to_charge` and `mz_cf` respectively to make the joining unique.
 Note that the workflow needs to be executed up to the previous nodes for the possible selections of columns to appear.

 (Figure_43)=
 |![Data preparation for reporting](/images/openms-user-tutorial/metabo/reporting.png)|